subquery/subql/docs/quickstart/quickstart.md

 This will create a new folder inside your directory named after your PROJECT_NAME.
 This folder contains all of the necessary files needed to deploy a working SubQuery Project.

-2. Change your working directory into the new folder:
+1. Change your working directory into the new folder:

 ```shell
 cd PROJECT_NAME
 ```

-3. While in the new folder, install dependencies of your SubQuery Project:
+2. Then, while in the new folder, install dependencies of your SubQuery Project:

 ```shell
 # NPM